MicroEJ/docs/PlatformDeveloperGuide/externalResourceLoader.rst

 internal resources, before asking the BSP to load it (using ``LLEXT_RES_impl.h`` functions).

-See :ref:`chapter.microej.applicationResources` for more information on how to declare external resources.
+See :ref:`chapter.microej.applicationResources` for more information on how to declare external resources depending on its kind (images, fonts, NLS or raw resources).

 Implementations